This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 The tips are written as questions to ask before starting a blog.
 I think it is more helpful to get you thinking about them.
-Answers will be short, to-the-point.
+So answers will be short, to the point.

 You don’t have to have an answer to every question on this list before starting a blog.
-See it as a list of what to know before starting a blog.
+Instead, see it as a list of what to know before starting a blog.

 Let some of the tips sink in a little; maybe you have thought about them, maybe not.